Putin to would-be aggressors: ‘Will knock their teeth out’

 MOSCOW (AP) — Russian President Vladimir Putin alleged Thursday that some of the country’s foreign foes dream about biting off pieces of the country’s vast territory, warning that Moscow would “knock their teeth out” if they ever try.

-In strong remarks during a meeting with officials, the Russian president noted that foreign efforts to contain Russia date centuries back.
+In strong remarks during a conference call with officials, the Russian president noted that foreign efforts to contain Russia date from centuries ago.

 “In all times, the same thing happened: once Russia grew stronger, they found pretexts to hamper its development,” Putin said, alleging that some critics of Russia who he didn’t name have argued that it’s unfair for it to keep its vast natural riches all to itself.